top of page

 The couch above is their new living room addition!

 This marks the end of this journal post.
 Next, I will calculate the amount of wood, fasteners, drawer guides, and finish I need.
-While I do that I am walking through the build process which will help me arrive at a cost for these beautiful end tables.
+While I do that I am walking through the build process in my mind which will help me arrive at a cost for these beautiful end tables.

 Stay tuned!